lgfrbcsgo/wot-async-server/README.md

 # WoT Async Server
-A non blocking TCP server which makes use of the `async` / `await` primitives of WoT.
+A single threaded, non blocking TCP server which makes use of the `async` / `await` primitives of WoT.

 ```python
 from async import async, await